SeppPenner/awesome-german-piracy/README.md

 Hint: Some of the websites that are marked as offline seem just to block the queries from [shields.io](https://shields.io/).
 Sorry for that.

+Hint 2: Most of the links are taken from the researches the blog [tarnkappe.info](https://tarnkappe.info) does from time to time.
+Many thanks to the blog, please support them ;)
+A report on my Github page from [tarnkappe.info](https://tarnkappe.info) (in German) can be found [here](https://tarnkappe.info/lesetipps/lesetipps-piraten-links-voraus-und-richtig-fieses-user-tracking-213504.html).

 ## German piracy links

 * [Android apps](./Pages/AndroidApps.md)